What Is All Mountain Snowboarding? Find Out Right Now!

 by Fraser

-If you’re new to snowboarding, you’ve probably stumbled across a bunch of confusing terms.
-For instance, what is all mountain snowboarding?
-What sets it apart from other riding styles?
+If you’re new to snowboarding, you’ve probably stumbled across a couple of confusing terms.
+For instance, what is all-mountain snowboarding?

-An all mountain snowboard is a snowboard designed to handle every riding style.
-The snowboard will be capable of riding park, powder, groomed runs and pipe.
-All mountain snowboards are therefore not specialized to any specific hill area.
+An all-mountain snowboard is a snowboard designed to handle every riding style.
+They are typically capable of riding park, powder, groomed runs and pipe.
+All-mountain boards are therefore usually more stable and responsive than freestyle boards.

 Benefits Of An All Mountain Snowboard?